 - Compared to Box-to-Polygon based techniques discussed above, the software allows selecting donut style objects with just a click.

-- As the amount of annotated data increases, our software allows automatic pixel-accurate annotation (more details here).
+- As the amount of annotated data increases, our software allows automatic pixel-accurate annotation and the acceleration of image labeling.

 Even compared to the speed of basic bounding box annotation, which requires at least 2 precise clicks to annotate one object, we need only 1 approximate click within the segment at times making it even faster than generating a bounding box.

 With Smart Segmentation, we are able to increase the speed of pixelwise annotations to that of bounding boxes while at the same time finally allowing computer vision teams to build models that can reach superhuman accuracy levels of detection otherwise not achievable with bounding boxes.
 Furthermore, since pixel precision removes the noise that exists in bounding boxes, far less data is needed to reach similar levels of accuracy.

 Concluding Remarks: We’re only beginning to scratch the surface of computer vision applications and identifying problems that can be solved by our industry.
 As these problems become more complex and the requirements for accuracy become more strict, it will be necessary to improve the quality of training data to meet these performance demands.
 Moving from bounding boxes to pixel-accurate annotations and finding scalable ways to do so are key to achieving such high-quality data.
 In addition, with the new era of tremendous computational power and advance of new algorithms, pixel-accurate annotations are becoming the new norm giving rise to more precise and sophisticated vision and analytics.